PA's Damar Hamlin Of Buffalo Bills Collapses, Monday Night Football Game Postponed

 Replays were broadcast to millions watching what had begun as the most anticipated matchup of the NFL season.

-Hamlin was in critical condition as of 10 p.m., the NFL said in a statement.
+Hamlin was in critical condition at the University of Cincinnati Medical Center as of 10 p.m., the NFL said in a statement.
 No other updates would be provided the rest of the night, league officials said.

 The nature of the tackle raised fears that Hamlin may have suffered commotio cordis, which is caused by a sudden blunt impact to the chest that causes cardiac arrest.

+The reaction of medical personnel, players and coaches made clear that the situation was dire -- and not the typical gathering of players, coaches and others waiting for word that their comrade is OK.

-Hamlin received CPR and oxygen on the field for several minutes before being placed on a stretcher and rushed to the University of Cincinnati Medical Center in an ambulance that made an unusual on-field appearance.
+Hamlin received CPR and oxygen on the field for several minutes as players from both teams formed a human wall around the scene.

-The incident led to multiple players on both teams - who were sent back to the locker room following a discussion between coaches Sean McDermott and Zac Taylor, who spoke on the field before their respective teams opted to suspend the game - breaking down as trainers and paramedics tended to Hamlin.
+Bills wide receiver Stefon Diggs walked to midfield covering his eyes, then staring straight ahead, tears flowing.
+Other players hugged and wept openly.
+Bills quarterback Josh Allen and Bengals QB Joe Burrow embraced.

+Hamlin was eventually placed on a stretcher and rushed from the field to UCMC in an ambulance.

+“This isn’t about a football player.
+This is about a human.
+This is about a brother.
+This is about a son.
+This is about a friend.
+This is about someone who is loved by so many who have to watch you go through this.

+"I think the next time we get upset at our favorite fantasy player or we’re upset that the guy on our team doesn’t make the play and we’re saying he’s worthless and you get to make all this money, we should remember these men are putting their lives on the line to live their dream," Clark said, "and tonight Damar Hamlin’s dream became a nightmare for not only himself but his family and entire team.”

-Hamlin worked his way up to a starting position this year in his third season with the Bills.
-He played his college ball at Pittsburgh before becoming a sixth-round pick to the Bills.
+Hamlin worked his way up to a starting position this year in his third season with Buffalo.
+He played college ball at the University of Pittsburgh before becoming a Bills sixth-round pick.

-“We're getting further and further away from football and life and death,” ESPN commentator Joe Buck said on Monday Night Football following the injury.
-“We will continue to pray and hold our breath as we are in a holding pattern after what transpired on this field just now in Cincinnati.”

-It is unclear whether the game will be resumed on Monday night as officials and both teams await more information on Hamlin's condition.

 This is a developing story.
 Check Daily Voice for updates.